 Dr. Christopher Hollingsworth

-Dr. Christopher Hollingsworth, assistant professor of voice
+Dr. Christopher Hollingsworth, associate professor of voice

 and director of opera, has appeared with various regional opera companies in